9 Best MTB Trails in Northern California

 The trail is 5.1 miles and the terrain varies from rolling hills to steep climbs, with spectacular views of the Bay Area.
 You’ll ride through singletracks and fire roads until you’re near the summit.

-You can’t bike to the summit but you can chain your bike and hike to the peak.
-If you plan on biking at Mission Peak Regional Wilderness, make sure you bring plenty of water with you because it can be hot during the summer months or when there’s not much rain around.
-But even on sunny days, the peak can be windy so bring layers.
+You can’t bike to the summit, but you can chain your bike and hike to the peak.
+If you plan to bike at Mission Peak Regional Wilderness, make sure you bring plenty of water because it can be hot during the summer months or when there’s not much rain.
+But even on sunny days, the peak can be windy, so bring layers.

 9. Valley Loop Trail